-Version 1.0 (19/04/2014) Copyright © 2013-2014 walkpeakdistrict.com.
-All rights reserved.
+Copyright © 2025 walkpeakdistrict.com

 Stage 2: Burbage Tunnel to Goyt's Lane Car Park

 Shortly after leaving the main track, continue along the grassy path ahead, and cross over a ruined stone wall.

-Shortly after the wall, the path descends steeply down a grassy slope (take care here if the grass is wet), before the gradient eases off a little, and the path bears to the right ahead.
+Shortly after the wall, the path descends steeply down a grassy slope (take care here if the grass is wet), before the gradient eases a little, and the path bears to the right ahead.

-About 350 metres after leaving the main track, the grassy path you're on drops down to a short wooden bridge.
-Cross this, climb a short way up the steep slope on the other side, then continue to follow the path, which is now more earthy than grassy, and contours the hillside ahead.
-Note that the section of path close to the bridge can get very muddy after recent heavy rain-take care on these potentially muddy and steep sections.
+About 350 metres after leaving the route of the old railway, the grassy path you're on drops down to a short wooden bridge.
+Cross this, climb a short way up the steep slope on the other side and continue to follow the path. which is now more earthy than grassy as it contours the hillside ahead.

+Note that the section of path close to the bridge can get very muddy after recent wet weather take care on these potentially muddy and steep sections.